Test time training enhances in-context learning of nonlinear functions

 \subsection{Proof sketch}

-The outline of the proof of our main theorem is as follows: using the output of the original model, we can achieve weak recovery i.e. nontrivial overlap between $\beta$ and $\vu$.
-Once weak recovery is completed, more training using the signal $y$ leads to strong recovery i.e. $\inner{\beta}{\vu} \geq 1-\varepsilon$.
-Finally, the training of MLP layer allows the model to fit to the nonlinearity of the link function.
+The outline of the proof of our main theorem proceeds in three stages.
+First, we achieve weak recovery—i.e., a nontrivial overlap between $\beta$ and $\vu$—by leveraging the output of the pretrained attention layer as a teacher signal.
+The attention mechanism reduces the information exponent of the link function $\mathrm{ie}(\sigma_*)$ to its general exponent $\mathrm{ge}(\sigma_*)$.
+We exploit this property to significantly accelerate the initial alignment of $\vu$ compared to vanilla SGD.
+Once weak recovery is established, we show that subsequent training on the ground-truth signal $y$ drives the model toward strong recovery ($\inner{\beta}{\vu} \geq 1-\varepsilon$).
+Finally, the optimization of the MLP layer allows the model to adapt to the task-specific nonlinearity of the target link function.